 Every Sunday, Bostonians and visitors flock to the South End neighborhood to visit the SoWa Open Market.
 Here, you’ll encounter an engaging shopping experience, featuring local artists, plus food and beverage vendors.
 Whether you’re looking for holiday gifts or for a treat for yourself, shopping at SoWa supports local artists and has countless unique treasures, and the SoWa Winter Festival is the perfect winter in Boston activity!

-Catch views of the skyline in wintry wonder
+Catch views of the Boston skyline in wintry wonder

 No matter where you are in Boston, you’ll get amazing views from the vantage point of a rooftop.
 Restaurants (including vegetarian ones), bars, and other venues offer indoor and outdoor spaces where you can admire the city in its winter finest!
 While shorter days can sometimes be a bummer, your spirits will be lifted when you catch the sunset and all the angles of “the Hub” from one of these spots.